 Depending on the type of obstacle the employee receives a wage compensation amounting to 60-100% of the average earnings.

 Contribution under Regime B will amount to 60% of the paid wage compensation, including insurance contributions (max.
 CZK 29,000 (€1052) per employee and month).

 Basic subsidy conditions:

-As of 12 July 2020, 56,963 companies applied to participate in the Antivirus Program and wages of 719,256 employees have been supported by the Program.
+As of 12 July 2020, 56,963 companies applied to participate in the Antivirus Program, and wages of 719,256 employees have been supported by the Program.
 Thus, every fifth company that pays social security contributions for at least one employee has applied to participate in the Program.
 As of 12 July CZK 14.5 billion has been paid out (of which 40% has been allocated in regime A and 60% in regime B).
-Enterprises from three most vulnerable sectors (retail/wholesale, accommodation, catering, hospitality and manufacturing) submitted 55.7% of applications.
+Enterprises from the three most vulnerable sectors (retail/wholesale, accommodation, catering, hospitality, and manufacturing) submitted 55.7% of their applications.
 The majority of companies are SMEs.